benlfoster/benlfoster.github.io/_pages/cv.md

 Service and leadership
 ======
 * Active mentor in the Physics Directed Reading Program at UC Berkeley.
-  *Mentored 4 students through reading textbooks and papers on nonlinear and fluid dynamics.
+  *Mentored 4 students through semester long program reading textbooks and papers on nonlinear and fluid dynamics.